Vedant2331/Vedant--Credit-Risk-Prediction/README.md

 3. Use the web app
 Launch the interactive prediction tool:

-text
+### text
-streamlit run app.py
+- streamlit run app.py
 Open the link shown in your terminal or browser, and input the details of a loan applicant to see their default risk score instantly.

-Files in the Project
+## Files in the Project
-train_model.py: Prepares data, trains the model, and saves it.
+- train_model.py: Prepares data, trains the model, and saves it.

-app.py: The web app for easy risk prediction.
+- app.py: The web app for easy risk prediction.

-credit_risk_data.csv: Sample dataset to train and test the model.
+- credit_risk_data.csv: Sample dataset to train and test the model.

-xgb_model.pkl: The trained machine learning model.
+- xgb_model.pkl: The trained machine learning model.

-scaler.pkl: Data preprocessing tool to standardize inputs.
+- scaler.pkl: Data preprocessing tool to standardize inputs.

-requirements.txt: List of all needed packages to run the project.
+- requirements.txt: List of all needed packages to run the project.

 ## About the Data
 Contains information about loan applicants such as:
-Credit Score
+- Credit Score
-Income
+- Duration
-Employment Length
+- Risk
-Loan Amount
+- Check Amount
-Other personal details
+- Saving Accounts

-Whether they defaulted or not
+- Other Details